Siddharth-Saripalle/ODT-2026-The-Shocking-Truth/README.md

 Insert a hand-drawn or software-made circuit diagram.

 **Insert image below:**
-Added a file with name 9.3
+Added a file in images

 ## 9.4 Power Plan